canonical/github-runner-operator/src-docs/metrics.py.md

 ## <kbd>class</kbd> `RunnerStart`
 Metric event for when a runner is started.

 Attrs:  flavor: Describes the characteristics of the runner.
-The flavour could be for example "small".  workflow: The workflow name.  repo: The repository name.  github_event: The github event.  idle: The idle time in seconds.
+The flavor could be for example "small".  workflow: The workflow name.  repo: The repository name.  github_event: The github event.  idle: The idle time in seconds.

 <a href="../src/metrics.py#L52"><img align="right" style="float:right;" src="https://img.shields.io/badge/-source-cccccc?style=flat-square"></a>